CodingMonkey12/Text-Classification-using-Paddle/README.md

 Maybe there are something you have to change.
 For example: path

 * Step 1: run `train.ipynb`.
 After running, you can get the model in `checkpoint` folder
-  * If your text language is Chinese, please run `1.1 - train_Chinese.ipynb`
+  * If your text language is Chinese, please run `1.1-train_Chinese.ipynb`
-  * Else if your text language is English, please run `1.2 - train_English.ipynb`
+  * Else if your text language is English, please run `1.2-train_English.ipynb`
-* Step 2(Optional): run `2 - evaluate.ipynb`.
+* Step 2(Optional): run `2-evaluate.ipynb`.
 After running, you can get the classification reports
-* Step 3(Optional): run `3 - predict.ipynb`.
+* Step 3(Optional): run `3-predict.ipynb`.
 After running, you can get the prediction from your file
-* Step 4(Optional): run `4 - predict_only_one.ipynb`.
+* Step 4(Optional): run `4-predict_only_one.ipynb`.
 After running, you can predict only one text
-* Step 5: run `5 - to_static.ipynb`.
+* Step 5: run `5-to_static.ipynb`.
 After running, you can get the infer model that can be deployed
-* Step 6(Optional): run `6 - infer.ipynb`.
+* Step 6(Optional): run `6-infer.ipynb`.
 A test to infer

 ## 📢 Deploy

 After getting the infer model, you can deploy it by using FastAPI or other API framework.

-Please copy your files into `2 - deploy/models/English` or `2 - deploy/models/Chinese` and make them in your model folder like:
+Please copy your files into `2-deploy/models/English` or `2-deploy/models/Chinese` and make them in your model folder like:

 * label_map.json
 * model.pdiparams